Table of Contents

 Expanded Browser should enable easier and more efficient organization of samples, presets, devices, and plug-ins.
 The Favorites section on the left side is for the favorite items used frequently.
 The Recent section is a list of all recently used items of any type, tags, folders, plug-ins, samples, presets…

 Sample/Plug-in Type column helps in distinguishing and sorting by the type of search result.
 Tempo, Key, and Scale are very helpful in searching for a sample or perfect loop.
-For a useful rating system, I suppose item rating should be set by the user and not by the application based on the frequency of use.
+For a useful rating system, I suppose item rating should be set by the user and not by the application based on the frequency of use (this is how Live currently do it).
 Besides rating and favorites, there’s tagging and color-coding tools for the organization as well.
 I’ve already talked about CPU history earlier.

 Sample Preview has an on/off switch, volume slider, loop, and options to wrap and transpose sample preview to the project’s tempo/key/scale.
 Project Key and Scale can be set from the Signature header menu group (7, 8).

-I’m very, very, happy how all of this turned out at the end, having in mind how little of resources I had.
+I’m very, very, happy how all of this turned out at the end, having in mind how little of resources I had (pretty much none).
 I’d never imagined I’d get this amount of support and feedback from the Ableton Live community.
 This is what they liked the most:

 It was very clear from my first research that Modern look was something very important to Live’s users (ranked 5th on the wishlist).
 So, I asked in the second survey how much they thought of my designs as a ‘modern’ update: